stardot/MegaGamesCartridge-ROM-recipes/README.md

 ## Running the Tools

-Running the `fetch-uefs.py` tool should cause all publically available files to be downloaded into the `UEFs` directory, which will be created if necessary.
+Run the `fetch-uefs.py` tool to download archives for each of the pieces of software into the `UEFs` directory, which will be created if necessary.

-Some of these will not be in the correct format.
+Some of the download files are not in UEF format.
 Run the `fix-uefs.py` tool to produce UEF files for those that require conversion.

 The `csv2scripts.py` tool is then used to create `batch.sh` and `testroms.sh` scripts.
 The `batch.sh` script is run to create ROM files for each game in the